GetSetGoBoy/AST-code-Analyzer/README.md

-# AST-code-Analyzer
+# AST-Code-Analyzer
-A static analysis tool that uses AST parsing to audit Python code for security risks, naming issues, and structural complexity.
-It provides instant terminal feedback to ensure enterprise-grade code quality and safety in ERP and medical systems.
+AST Code Analyzer is a sophisticated static analysis tool that employs Abstract Syntax Tree (AST) parsing to comprehensively audit Python codebases for security vulnerabilities, naming convention violations, and structural complexity.
+It delivers immediate, actionable feedback directly in the terminal, enforcing enterprise-grade code quality and safety standards essential for mission-critical applications such as ERP systems and medical software.

 # Features
 AST-Based Analysis: Understands code structure rather than just searching for text.